helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 ### Study ###

-Within the usability lab we set up the 3 different ticket validators, 1 each for the bus, subway and existing subway machine.
-So we didn't miss participants' intitial impressions we started with ticketing machines covered with cardboard boxes.
-2 cameras captured participants' reactions and interactions as they used the machines.
+Within the usability lab we set up the three different ticket validators, one each for the bus, subway and existing subway machine.
+So we didn't miss participants' initial impressions we started with ticketing machines covered with cardboard boxes.
+Twp cameras captured participants' reactions and interactions as they used the machines.

 The first day's tests gave some results that allowed the client to iterate the device display further.
-Day two tested 2 further versions of the QR-code screen.
+Day two tested two further versions of the QR-code screen.

 ![Room layout for testing the ticket reader](../img/set-up-ticket-reader.png "Room layout for testing the ticket reader")